 Using a detail-oriented approach to real estate investment also allows you to command higher rents from your existing tenant base.
 Here are just a few steps you can take to force the appreciation of your rental property:

-•Add services: While it may seem like a small gesture, installing a few small services at your property can significantly increase the value experienced by your residents.
+While it may seem like a small gesture, installing a few small services at your property can significantly increase the value of the property.
 Consider installing laundry facilities, vending machines or offering cleaning services.
 These small services will make the property more appealing to renters, and subsequently, any future investors you may be attempting to sell your property to.

-•Add facilities: If there’s any underutilized space on your property, think of ways you could leverage it to elevate the value of your real estate.
+If there’s any underutilized space on your property, think of ways you could leverage it to elevate the value of your real estate.
 For instance, you could install a covered area over your parking lot, which may help you command higher rents in the future.
-Additionally, you may be able to use underutilized space on your property to install a children’s play area, pet run or swimming pool, all of which will make your property more attractive moving forward.
+Additionally, you may be able to use underutilized space on your property to install a children’s play area or additional storage.
+This will make your property more attractive moving forward.

-•Levy additional fees: You should always be thinking about new ways you can use your existing tenant population to increase the value of your real estate.
-There are a number of one-time non-refundable fees you can charge residents to force the appreciation of your property.
+You should always be thinking about new ways you can use your existing tenants to increase the value of your real estate.
+There are several one-time non-refundable fees you can charge residents to force the appreciation of your property.
 For instance, move-in fees, pet fees and late fees are all excellent ways to show other investors that your property is profitable.
 They also set a strict, no-nonsense tone for your tenants, which can help you avoid running into unexpected headaches and costs later on.

-•Improve the property: Property improvements don’t have to mean building additions or wholesale renovations.
-In fact, property improvements may be something as small and simple as slapping on a new coat of paint.
-The key is, you should always be investing in property improvements, even if they’re relatively small endeavors.
+Property improvements don’t have to mean building additions or wholesale renovations.
+Property improvements may be something as small and simple as slapping on a new coat of paint.
+The key is, you should always be investing in property improvements, even if they’re relatively small endeavours.
 These consistent, small improvements will allow you to command higher rents and a higher sale price when it comes time to sell off your asset.

-While real estate is generally always appreciating in value, there are some market conditions that may cause your property to depreciate.
+While real estate is generally always appreciating, some market conditions may cause your property to depreciate.
 Working to force the appreciation of your property can help you ensure you’re able to command high rents and a high sale price, regardless of what happens in the market around you.

 Don’t bank on appreciation

-It’s important that appreciation is never at the core of your investment strategy.
+Appreciation must never be the core of your investment strategy.
 Some investors, particularly in cities with high costs of living, may charge lower rents, with the expectation that they’ll be able to eventually leverage a high sale price that will offset the losses they experienced while renting the property out.
-This is a faulty strategy; if a property isn’t generating a high amount of passive income, it’s unlikely you’ll be able to command a high price from other investors, regardless of the state of your local market.
+This is a faulty strategy.
+If a property isn’t generating a high amount of passive income, it’s unlikely you’ll be able to command a high price from other investors, regardless of the state of your local market.

 Elevating the amount of passive income that you derive from your rental property should remain the core of your real estate investment strategy.
 Forcing the appreciation of your property is a great way to maximize your real estate investment.
 Slightly increasing the amount of income generated by your property can significantly force its appreciation and make it substantially more appealing to other investors when the time comes to sell.